Elvis Agyemang

 Elvis Agyemang (born 24 October 1988) is a Ghanaian televangelist and religious leader.
 He is the founder of Grace Mountain Ministry and is best known for Alpha Hour, a religious Facebook Live Stream.

 Early life and education

 Elvis was born in Tema but relocated to Kumasi with his family where he had his basic school education.
 He completed Adventist Senior High School before proceeding to pursue a BSc.
 Biological Science at the Kwame Nkrumah University of Science and Technology.
 He also has an MSc.
 Religious Studies from the Central University.

 Career

 Alpha hour

 Elvis Agyemang launched Alpha Hour, a one-hour online non-denominational prayer meeting, on his social media pages.
 His Facebook live broadcast has grown to be one of the most watched live stream in Ghana since its start with a peak viewership of 50,000.

+Alpha Hour Controversy

+Ghanaian gospel musician Esther Smith claim that she was asked to pay €300,000 to save her life has been openly disputed by QueenLet, who says the story is false, exaggerated, and improperly tied to music promotion and Alpha Hour, led by Pastor Elvis Agyemang.

 Personal life

-Elvis is married to Mercy Agyemang and they both live in Accra with their two children.
+Rev. Elvis Agyemang is married to Mercy Agyemang and they both live in Accra with their two children.